JBarnden/SiaVid/README.md

 ### Calling

-Examples of how to call pipeline methods and pass data are given in `pipelinetest.py`.
+Examples of how to call pipeline methods and pass data are given in `pipelinetest.py` and `testAsync.py`.
 (TODO: Expand this.)

 ## Plugins